-The Department of Insurance and Financial Services provides instructions to regulated persons and entities on compliance with the RLA and applicable administrative rules on the DIFS website. (https://www.michigan.gov/difs).
-In addition, after the rules have been promulgated, the Director of the Department of Insurance and Financial Services will issue notice, via email, to the licensee population that will inform them of the modernization and required continued compliance with the rules.
-Regulatory loan companies are generally sophisticated business entities that will be familiar with the regulatory processes and compliance with regulatory requirements.
+The Department of Insurance and Financial Services regularly provides instructions to regulated persons and entities on compliance with the DMA and applicable administrative rules.
+In addition, after the rules have been promulgated, the Director of the Department of Insurance and Financial Services will issue forms with instructions for the licensee population that will inform them of the modernization and required continued compliance with the rules.
+Debt Management companies are generally sophisticated business entities that will be familiar with the regulatory processes and compliance with regulatory requirements.